NASA-IMPACT/COSMOS/inference/inference_pipeline_queue.md

 - database saving and job sending should be handled at a batch level, so that we can retry batches which failed, without needing to re-run the entire collection
 - database should not allow the creation of a a second InferenceJob if an existing Job exists where InferenceJob(collection=collection,classification_type=classification_type,completed=False)
 - Long-term:Enable tracking of which model version produced which classifications. this should be stored at the level of the paired field

+## Documentation Todo
+- write about ModelVersion, and how we have active versions.
+Explain the api_identifier, etc